wzlish/bootdev-python-ai-agent/README.md

 # Boot.dev -- 8.
 Build an AI Agent

+> [!WARNING]
+> This project utilizes the Google Gemini API and is designed to interact with your local file system and potentially execute code.
+Please exercise caution when running this code and ensure you understand its functionality before proceeding.
+Do not run this code if you are not comfortable with it accessing and modifying files on your system.
+This is a learning project, and while efforts have been made to minimize risk, it is not a production-ready tool.

 ![Python logo overlayed over tools](https://storage.googleapis.com/qvault-webapp-dynamic-assets/course_assets/CA96gmc.png)

 My work as part of the boot.dev Build an AI Agent guided project.